 SOURCES: European oak flooring from Northern Wide Plank; Studio Italia Design pendants from LightForm; Windows from Jeld-Wen; skylight by Velux.

 Check out two other takes on the black and white kitchen palette in our roundup of high-contrast cucinas.

-Originally published in Issue 3, 2017 as Triple Take: Gourmet Chic.
+Originally published in our Fall 2017 Issue as Triple Take: Gourmet Chic.